silecs/moodle-gitplugins/README.md

 This Moodle tool is a simple cli script to help deploying Moodle plugins via Git, but without using submodules.

-You need to install only 2 files in the /admin/cli directory:
+You need to install one single file in the /admin/cli directory, the `gitplugins.php` script.
-- the `gitplugins.php` script
-- the `gitplugins.conf` file ; you can use `gitplugins.conf.dist` as a basis

 The `gitplugins.conf` file has two sections : a short list of settings, and a list of all the plugins you want to manage (install, upgrade...) following the format: